joeldev/ADNKit/README.md

 ```

-Once your web auth completion block is called, you are ready to go.
+Once your web auth completion block is called (which was set up in the previous block code), you are ready to go.
 No need to set the accessToken, that is handled automatically.

 # Dependencies
 ADNKit uses the following dependencies: